fvulliet/Focus3/README.md

-# Focus3
+# FocusScope3
-a small application to play with focus, activeFocus, and FocusScope
+a small application to demonstrate how the focus works with QML